reganmarie/greendelacreme/README.md

 ## Design

-Green de la Creme is a social media platform designed specifically for plant enthusiasts.
+Green de la Creme is a social media platform designed especially for plant enthusiasts.
 The platform enables users to create accounts, connect with other plant owners, ask questions, share knowledge, and write blog posts.

-The application is built on a microservice architecture, with the front and back end separated.
-The back end is built using FastAPI and includes a directory for the application.
-This directory includes a migrations directory, queries directory, routers directory, and a tests directory.
+The application has a microservice architecture, with the front and back end separated.
+The back end uses FastAPI and includes a directory for the application.
+This directory includes the migrations directory, queries directory, routers directory, and tests directory.
 The application also includes automatic table migrations written in the migrations folder.

-The front end is built using React and Redux and has directories for blog components, forum components, and the Redux store.
+The front end uses React and Redux and has directories for blog components, forum components, and the Redux store.

-The platform includes a forum where users can ask and answer questions, and a blog feature where users can write posts and comment on other's posts.

-The platform is designed to provide an interactive and engaging experience for plant enthusiasts, enabling them to share knowledge and connect with others who share their passion for plants.
-The goal of Green de la Creme is to create a vibrant community of plant owners who can learn from each other and share their experiences, creating a more connected and informed plant community.
+The platform provides an interactive and engaging experience for plant enthusiasts and enables them to share knowledge and connect with others who share their passion for plants.
+Green de la Creme's goal is to create a vibrant community of plant owners who learn from each other and share their experiences, which creates a more connected and informed plant community.

 ## Wireframe Diagram